 Prosecutors had hoped to charge two social workers and their supervisors in the case.
 The Appeals Court found that the social workers never had a duty to “control the abusers, and did not have care or custody of the child.”

 The boy died from injuries inflicted by his mother and her boyfriend.
 Prior to his death, the boy had been tortured for months by the pair.
 The social workers and their supervisors had asked the lower court to dismiss the charges, which the court refused.

 One Appeals Court judge in the case believed that the four could not be tried for child abuse.
 However, she wrote that the four could be charged with falsifying records in the case.

 Los Angeles murder lawyer

-When you face homicide charges, hire an experienced murder lawyer like Robert Helfend.
-Mr. Helfend has 35 years of experience in criminal defense.
-During his three-and-a-half decades of defense practice, he has represented thousands of Californians.
+When you face charges related to homicide or professional misconduct related to homicide, hire an experienced murder lawyer like Robert Helfend.
+Mr. Helfend has more than 35 years of experience exclusively in criminal defense.
+He takes criminal defense cases in Los Angeles County and throughout Southern California.

 His first priority will be to get the charges against you reduced or dropped.
 When that isn’t possible, he will work toward the best possible outcome for you in court.
 Appeals Court judges may see matters very differently than trial court judges do.
 Your lawyer must be aggressive when pushing case matters to the Appellate level.

 Don’t settle for an inexperienced attorney, or one who does not wish to fight aggressively on your behalf.
 Contact Robert Helfend or call toll-free at (800) 834-6434, (310) 456-3317, (818) 591-2809 or (805) 273-5611 for an immediate consultation on your Los Angeles County murder case.